ostankin/ostankin-hosting/README.md

 Both CMS and database are persistent and stored in `.data/cms` and `.data/db` directories respectively.

+The CMS also can rely on Postfix container responsible for sending email notifications.

 ## Prerequisites

 The setup requires Docker and Docker Compose to work (as `root`):